 Role Overview

-Reporting to the Director CDSCC, and as a member of the CDSCC Management Team, the Facilities Manager works collaboratively as part of a multi-disciplinary team in support of the CDSCC.
-The position will be required to interact with and influence staff, customers, and stakeholders at both operational and executive level.
+Reporting to the Director CDSCC, and as a member of the CDSCC Management Team, the Facilities and Infrastructure Manager works collaboratively as part of a multi-disciplinary team in support of the CDSCC.
+The position will be required to interact with and influence staff, customers, and stakeholders at both operational and executive levels.
 The Facilities Manager will have oversight of approximately 17 staff, which includes 4 direct reports.

 The Facilities Manager works under limited direction, providing specialist advice on complex multidisciplinary technical and engineering matters both on site and across the Deep Space Network.
 Extensive technical knowledge is required in order to provide innovative solutions to complex problems.
 The Facilities Manager leads the Electrical and HVAC team, the Grounds and Services team and the Project Management team (PMO) and is responsible for critical decision making for site infrastructure, including the responsibility of High Voltage Operating Authority (HVOA), in accordance with DSN standards and CDSCC/CSIRO policies and procedures.

 This position is available on a full-time or part-time basis.
-The minimum part time arrangement would be 66.15 hours per fortnight (0.9 FTE).
-We also support flexible working arrangements, noting that the role will require a level of flexibility to accommodate meetings outside the standard band of hours to reflect time zones of our customer (JPL/NASA).
+The minimum part-time arrangement would be 66.15 hours per fortnight (0.9 FTE).
+We also support flexible working arrangements, noting that the role will require a level of flexibility to accommodate meetings outside the standard band of hours to reflect the time zones of our customers (JPL/NASA).

 Duties and Key Result Areas

-Set strategy and project goals to manage the activities of the Facilities Group at CDSCC ensuring the successful delivery and maintenance of HVAC, electrical, fire protection, potable water, sewerage, grounds and general maintenance.
+Set strategy and project goals to manage the activities of the Facilities Group at CDSCC, ensuring the successful delivery and maintenance of HVAC, electrical, fire protection, potable water, sewerage, grounds and general maintenance.

 Provide specialist technical expertise and leadership to the group.